Brother Bear: Plot

-In Alaska during the early Holocene when ice age megafauna including mammoths and sabre toothed cats still roamed Earth, the local human tribes believe all creatures are created through the Great Spirits, who are said to appear in the form of an aurora.
-A trio of brothers, Kenai, the youngest; Denahi, the middle; and Sitka, the eldest, return to their tribe for Kenai to receive his totem, necklaces in the shapes of different animals, from Tanana, the shaman of the brothers' tribe.
-The particular animals they represent symbolize the trait they must achieve to call themselves men.
-Unlike Sitka, who gained the eagle of guidance, and Denahi, who gained the wolf of wisdom, Kenai receives the bear of love.
-He objects to his totem, stating that bears are thieves and vicious creatures, and believes his opinion is proven to be a fact when a grizzly bear steals their basket of salmon, which Kenai did not hold properly in a hurry to receive his totem.
-Kenai searches for the basket and finds it devoured.
+In post-ice age Alaska, the local tribesmen believe all creatures are created through the Great Spirits, who are said to appear in the form of an aurora.
+A trio of brothers — Sitka, the oldest; Denahi, the middle; and Kenai, the youngest — return to their tribe for Kenai to receive his totem, a necklace in the shape of a different animal, from their shaman Tanana.
+The particular animal it represents symbolizes the trait he must achieve to claim himself as a man.
+Kenai expects his totem to embody masculine attributes, like Sitka, who gained the eagle of guidance, and Denahi, who gained the wolf of wisdom.
+He receives the bear of love objects to his totem, believing that bears are feral thieves devoid of emotion.
+When a female brown grizzly bear steals the brothers' basket of salmon, which Kenai did not properly secure in a hurry to receive his totem, Kenai searches for the basket and finds it devoured.

-He sees the bear, provokes it, his brothers find him, and a fight ends on top of a giant glacier.
-When the bear gets the upper hand, Sitka sacrifices himself to save his brothers by dislodging the glacier, although the bear survives the fall.
+Kenai finds the bear and provokes it into a fight.
+His brothers find him, with the confrontation escalating atop a large glacier.
+When the bear gains the upper hand, Sitka sacrifices himself to save his brothers by dislodging the glacier, although the bear survives the fall.
 After Sitka's funeral, a furious Kenai blames the bear for Sitka's death and rejects his totem.
-He hunts down and chases the bear up onto a rocky cliff, fighting and eventually killing it.
-The Spirits, represented by Sitka's spirit in the form of a bald eagle, arrive and transform Kenai into a bear after the dead bear's body evaporates and joins them.
-Denahi arrives and falsely believes that Kenai was mauled by the bear from earlier.
-Kenai falls off the cliff and down some rapids, but survives.
-Denahi vows to avenge Kenai.
+He hunts down and chases the bear, slaying it upon a rocky cliff.
+Incensed, the Spirits descend upon the cliff and transform Kenai into a brown grizzly cave bear in the sky with Sitka's spirit in the form of the bald eagle, after the dead bear's body evaporates itself into the golden river of light and joins them.
+Denahi arrives and mistakes Kenai for the bear from earlier.
+Disoriented, Kenai falls off the cliff and down some rapids, but survives.
+Denahi vows to avenge Kenai as a result.